wesley-ruedebusch/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM is the Document, Object, Model.
 2. What is an event?
+    Any interaction with the site, such as scrolling or clicking on buttons.
 3. What is an event listener?
+    Developers stating that they want to choose specific elements to trigger specific events on the page.
 4. Why would we convert a NodeList into an Array?
+    You want to be able to convert the Nodelist into an Array that way you can take full advatage of javascript.
+Otherwise you would not be able to use the Nodelist if it wasn't converted.
 5. What is a component?
+    It is a reusable code that is used to build elements by sharing styling and funcitonality
 ### Git Set up

 * [ ] Fork the project into your GitHub user account